Browse parent directory

 already exists, I'm not sure what's the process to make it as trustworthy as pgp for example.
 Probably just more cybersecurity researchers using it and reporting issues?

-- Linux phone that doesn't suck.
+- Create a Linux phone that doesn't suck.

 - ios and android (and the mobile browsers) would be a lot less locked down if linux phones existed as a competitor.
+It will be easier to configure the firewall yourself, install custom apps and trust that there isn't a software backdoor in the OS.

 - Misc